 - Charisma Man, a comic book produced for English-speaking expatriates in Japan.
 The title character was a dorky Canadian unsuccessful with women in his own country - until he arrives in Japan where he instantly becomes suave and supercool, admired by all the locals and able to pick up any girl he wants.
 His mortal enemy is "Western Woman", the only one aware of what a loser he really is.

 - Inverted in Gene Yang's American Born Chinese.
 Chinese-American Jin develops a crush on his schoolmate Amelia, who's Caucasian.
 This eventually causes him to reject his Asian heritage outright.

 - In the graphic novel Skim the half-Japanese protagonist's father was formerly married to her Japanese mother and is now dating another Asian woman.
 The creators identify him as someone who dates exclusively Asian women in an interview.

-- Played to an extreme in Watchmen where the Comedian gets himself a Vietnamese girlfriend during the war but eventually dumps her, despite her being pregnant with his child, and shoots her dead as she was pregnant with his child.
+- Played to an extreme in Watchmen where the Comedian gets himself a Vietnamese girlfriend during the war but eventually dumps her, despite her being pregnant with his child, and shoots her dead when she scars him with a broken glass.